 - Climate change is an urgent environmental problem requiring a rapid transition to sources of clean energy.
 Yet governments - both nationally and internationally - have moved only slowly and timidly to put in place the necessary long-term regulatory steps to reduce greenhouse gas emissions.
 In this setting environmental advocates have looked increasingly to courts, mounting ambitious climate litigation in an effort to block fossil fuel use and force consideration of climate change impacts in planning decisions.
-This innovative project analyses the capacity of climate litigation in key fossil-fuel producing countries, Australia and the US, to influence regulation so contributing to putting these nations on the path to a clean energy future.
-This project is funded by the Australian Research Council Discovery Project (DP 130100500) for 2013-2017.
+This innovative project analysed the capacity of climate litigation in key fossil-fuel producing countries, Australia and the US, to influence regulation so contributing to putting these nations on the path to a clean energy future.
+This project was funded by the Australian Research Council Discovery Project (DP 130100500) between 2013-2018.

 - Professor Jacqueline Peel